stalyatech/upython-docs/reference/speed_python.rst

 .. note::

-    Code examples in this section are given for the Pyboard.
+    Code examples in this section are given for the simpleRTK.
 The techniques described however may be applied to other MicroPython ports too.

 This comes into the category of more advanced programming and involves some knowledge of the target MCU.
-Consider the example of toggling an output pin on the Pyboard.
+Consider the example of toggling an output pin on the simpleRTK.
 The standard approach would be to write

 .. code:: python